 Assistance dogs are permitted in most public places and are therefore welcome in South Australia’s parks and reserves.
 Assistance dogs must be appropriately restrained and remain under your effective control at all times while in a park or reserve.

 Before taking your assistance dog into a park or reserve, other than those listed above, it is highly recommended that you contact us so we can provide you with the latest information on any potential hazards within specific parks that may affect your dog.
-Please contact the park via the phone numbers listed on each park page or contact the visitor services centre via email or on Facebook, or you can live chat with a customer service representative on the website Monday to Friday from 9am to 5pm.
+Please contact the park via the phone numbers listed on each park page or contact the visitor services centre via email or on Facebook.

 Why does my dog need to be on a lead?

 If your dog is unleashed, it is more likely to impact on native wildlife and other visitors in a park and be at risk itself.

 Risks to wildlife:

 - Dogs off tracks will leave a scent in the bush that will keep wildlife away.

 - Uncontrolled dogs may frighten wildlife and disrupt their natural behavior.

 - Some dogs will kill or injure wildlife.